miahj1/miahj1.github.io/index.md

 Welcome to my blog!

-I will use my website to showcase projects I am working on and hopefully have completed.
+I am currently using my website to showcase projects I am working on and hopefully have them completed soon™.